 She turns her back on him to rinse another dish, “Tomorrow isn’t much of a day for me.
 The demonstration is David’s big day, his big show.
 He bought tomorrow’s news coverage to promote his invention.
 I’m the engineer for David’s Pod demonstration.
 In the past several days, I rode the Pod across the test track innumerable times to prepare for his announcement.
 I’m bored.
 I’m there because, he tells me, attractive girls sell ideas.”

 “Fine.
 Tell me, when does your part happen?”

-“David scripted the whole thing.
+“David scripted the whole demonstration.
 My part starts in the morning.
 After I cross, I perform for an interview.
 I get the rest of the day off when I finish.
 Do you want to do something later?”

 “Um, maybe we could come home and wash dishes?”

 Sam turns toward Merc, propping one bare hip against the counter edge, she tilts her head, smiles, and winks.

 “You know, shut it off, and we could wash dishes now.”

 Merc’s question causes Sam to lift one eyebrow.

 Section – The News continues:

 A man perches on a tall stool.
 He wears an impeccable suit.
 His face is clean and shows no blemishes with strong, even features.
 His haircut is perfect.
 He smiles with perfect teeth, “Welcome back.”
 Confidence resonates in his voice.
 “You are watching Global News Network.
 I am Brice Orone.
 Up next is, ‘Changing the World’ magazine.”